hostmaster/td_tracker/REPORTS.md

+# Reporting

-## track numbers of particular email newsletter opens with at least 1 hour granularity;
+* track numbers of particular email newsletter opens with at least 1 hour granularity;

 letter_id == 11
 ```